IorekHan/Cpp_MultiThreading-ThreadPool/README.md

 2. ```GlobalVariable.cpp``` shows how to feed address reference when both variable and the thread are global.
 3. ```ptrVariable.cpp``` shows how to feed pointer and avoid wild pointers
 4. ```SharedptrClassInput.cpp``` shows how to feed class public function input with shared pointer.
+5 ```friendPrivateInput.cpp``` shows how to feed class private funciton input with friend funciton and shared pointer.